Library Science Graduate Degree Programs Online

-An online library science degree is an online program of study that focuses on the methods used to manage all types of information - from print to computer data and multi-media.
+A library science degree focuses on the methods used to manage all types of information - from print to computer data and multi-media.
 The practices of library science extend beyond the collection, conservation and organization of library materials.
 Today’s library and information science professional also studies how materials are searched for and accessed online by different users.

 Library science degree online coursework is often a mix of information technology, management, and archival studies.
 That said, many schools do offer programs focused on a specific area of study.
 For instance, a program focused on school librarianship might require courses in book and digital preservation, children’s literature, school media, leadership and collection development.
 By contrast, a focus on information science might help students develop their analytic capability.
 Coursework in this type of program might delve into systems design, information architecture, information literacy, and usability.